solidarychain/solidarychain-development-monorepo/packages/server-graphql/NOTES.md

 $ nest g service users
 ```

-@convector-sample/server-graphql: [Nest] 14138   - 2019-09-15 21:21:30   [ExceptionHandler] Nest can't resolve dependencies of the GraphqlLocalAuthGuard (?).
+@convector-sample/server-graphql: [Nest] 14138   - 2019-09-15 21:21:30   [ExceptionHandler] Nest can't resolve dependencies of the GqlLocalAuthGuard (?).
 Please make sure that the argument at index [0] is available in the PersonModule context. +4ms

 this occures because we are imports services, never imports services, when we import module we already have access to all exported providers(services etc) from module

-@convector-sample/server-graphql: [Nest] 15907   - 2019-09-15 21:25:25   [ExceptionHandler] Nest can't resolve dependencies of the GraphqlLocalAuthGuard (?).
-Please make sure that the argument at index [0] is available in the GraphqlLocalAuthGuard context. +234ms
+@convector-sample/server-graphql: [Nest] 15907   - 2019-09-15 21:25:25   [ExceptionHandler] Nest can't resolve dependencies of the GqlLocalAuthGuard (?).
+Please make sure that the argument at index [0] is available in the GqlLocalAuthGuard context. +234ms

 @convector-sample/server-graphql: [Nest] 6421   - 2019-09-15 22:22:27   [ExceptionHandler] Nest can't resolve dependencies of the PersonService (?).
 Please make sure that the argument at index [0] is available in the PersonModule context. +69ms

-the trick to use `GraphqlLocalAuthGuard` in `PersonModule` is just import `AuthModule` in `PersonModule`
+the trick to use `GqlLocalAuthGuard` in `PersonModule` is just import `AuthModule` in `PersonModule`

 ex